xinntao/SFTGAN/README.md

 ---
 ### :stuck_out_tongue_winking_eye: [PyTorch - BasicSR](https://github.com/xinntao/BasicSR)
-We will provide Pytorch version of SFTGAN later.
+We will provide Pytorch version of SFTGAN later (all will be available before June 10)

 [BasicSR](https://github.com/xinntao/BasicSR) contains basic codes for Super-Resolution.
 It now has provided basic SR models like SRResNet and SRGAN.

 ---